paprikrumplikas/dapp-nftcardgame/NOTES.md

    issues to fix:

-   1. tooltip on icons
-   2. connection to core wallet
+   1. connection to core wallet
-   3. auto-navigate to battle page
+   2. auto-navigate to create battle page after registration